 - You are a self-identifying woman with military service under your belt, motivated to become a leader, and are ready to take on a new challenge.

-- Able to commit to approximately 3-5 hours per week over five months, including three 3-day virtual conference-style sessions.
+- Able to commit to approximately 3-5 hours per week over five months, including two 3-day virtual conference-style sessions.

 - Comfortable actively engaging in a virtual learning environment.